15 Beautiful Gardens in and Around Sydney

 Nurragingy Reserve in Doonside

-One of the highlights is the Chang Lai Yuan Chinese Garden, an authentic Chinese garden co-operatively designed and constructed by Blacktown City Council and its sister city Liaocheng Municipal Government.
+One of the highlights is the Chang Lai Yuan Chinese Garden, an authentic Chinese garden collaboratively designed and built by Blacktown City Council and its sister city, Liaocheng Municipal Government.

 More info: Nurragingy Reserve